fern-demo/autopilot-test-repo/README.md

 # Docs Starter

-Create beautiful documentation in under 5 minutes using your OpenAPI specification.
+Create beautiful documentation in under 5 minutes using your OpenAPI spec.

 </div>